rachelsng/Train-Travel-Demand-Modelling-in-Python/README.md

 <b> Model Discussion</b>

 Overall, after all proper adjustments have been made, this simple model allows us to quantify important and specific findings about demand for train travel.
+Importantly, this model can be used to directly forecast demand in the future and allows the train company to plan supply of trains accordingly.

 <b>Generalisable Observations</b>
 1. Each 1% increase in price, results in a -0.3% decrease in demand, roughly 1/3rd the impact